 Well… As it relates to the net sys admin I’m a passionate IT professional.
-I have been in the thick of “IT” (pun intended) for almost 8 years.
+I have been in the thick of “IT” (pun intended) for 8 years.

-In 2012 I enlisted the United States Air Force thinking i would end up being a military police officer.
+In 2012 I enlisted the United States Air Force thinking I would end up being a military police officer.
 The recruiter convinced me to join as “open general” which meant that the Air Force would assign me whatever career they needed me for.
 I was told that most people who agree to the open general option are able to go to basic training quicker and are most likely to become police officers.
 I was okay with this.
 However, as fate would have it I was assigned as a Health Services Management tech.
 A fancy title for a medical admin.
 The USAF gave me my first orders to Alaska.
-Thankfully within health services management career field there was a position to work medical IT.
+Thankfully within health services management career field there was a position in medical IT.

 I started out doing help desk, desktop support, customer service, and the occasional sprinkling of networking.
 During the 3 years I was in Alaska I was also appointed as the Information Assurance Officer (IAO) for the entire medical facility.
 In that position I was in charge of ensuring the security of our medical environment.
 I led incident response investigations, patched workstations, and worked on a few DoD Information Assurance Certification and Accreditation Process (DIACAP) projects.